Formatting the Block Model

 Use the metric system.

 Field Types are the fields MiningMath can understand.
-Each column imported should be assigned to the proper field type in order to MiningMath treat each variable accordingly.
+Each column imported should be assigned to the proper field type so that the software treats each variable accordingly with its meaning.

 Density refers to the block's density.
 This field is used to calculate the block's tonnage.